chantastic/sites/chan.dev/src/food/sandiego.md

 ## [Tajima](https://tajimasandiego.com/tajima-convoy/)

-Their carnitas ramen is weird and terrific.
-Between the mexican border and an Asian college town, this is a unique culturale treat that is odd and delicious.
+Between the Mexico border and an Asian college town, carnitas ramen is a unique cultural mish-mash that is odd and delicious.

 ### Favorite dishes